nikandr-surkov/Sample-Ton-Jetton-Contract/README.md

 This repository contains a blueprint project for creating and deploying a Jetton contract on the TON blockchain.
 The project includes the smart contract written in the Tact language and a deploy script that allows users to customize their Jetton token's attributes, such as name, description, symbol, and image.

+Check my Youtube [Nikandr Surkov](https://www.youtube.com/@NikandrSurkov) for more tutorials and guides.

 ## Features

 - **Ton Jetton Smart Contract**: Written in Tact language, the contract includes features such as minting, burning, and transferring tokens.